What is Search Intent?

 Informational Intent

-When you have an informational search intent, you’re simply looking for information or an answer to a question.
-For example, if you search for “what is search intent” or “how to change a tire“, you’re demonstrating informational intent – you want to learn or find out something.
+For example, if you search for “what is search intent” or “how to change a tyre“, you’re demonstrating informational intent – you want to learn or find out something.

 Navigational Intent